Jordan-Ross/WAVGenerator/README.md

 # WAVGenerator
-Makes wav files based on note sequences
+Makes wav files of sine or square waves based on note sequences